This lesson is still being designed and assembled (Pre-Alpha version)

 • Any data being transferred should be a single contiguous block of memory

-• By defining derived datatypes, we can easily send data which is not contiguous
+• By defining derived data types, we can more easily send data which is not contiguous

 Porting Serial Code to MPI